rickoslyder/llm-eval-tool/progress.md

 - Added proper JSX types and client-side rendering
 - Successfully ran build with no errors
 - Added comprehensive type safety across all components
 - Resolved all linting issues for production deployment
+- Fixed linter errors related to metadata field typing across the application, including proper type definitions in Prisma schema and TypeScript interfaces.